jasontanx/gsheet-to-bq-ingestion/README.md

 Main Tools Involved:
 1. Python (*IDE - Visual Studio Code*)
 2. Google Cloud Platform account (*For ingesting data into BigQuery*)

+Workflow :

+Determine credentials for permission to view the spreadsheet.

+Write ‘Extract-Load’ (EL) pipeline code to extract data from source and load into Google BigQuery.

+Data successfully ingested into Google BigQuery.